MacHale Park

 MacHale Park (/m@'keil/) is a GAA stadium in Castlebar, County Mayo, Ireland.
 It is the home of the Castlebar Mitchels GAA and Mayo GAA Gaelic football teams.
-Built in 1931, as of 2022 the ground has a capacity of approximately 28,000 and is named after John MacHale, Catholic Archbishop of Tuam from 1831 to 1881.
-It is the twelfth-biggest sports stadium in the Republic of Ireland by capacity and the second-biggest in the province of Connacht after Pearse Stadium in Galway; which is the home of Galway GAA.
+Built in 1931, the ground currently has a capacity of 28,000 and is named after John MacHale, Catholic Archbishop of Tuam from 1831 to 1881.
+It is the eighth-biggest sports stadium in the Republic of Ireland by capacity and the largest in the province of Connacht.